dibley1973/StoredProcedureFramework/UsingTheStoredProcedureFramework.md

 This constructor is is only available for stored procedures which do have parameters.
 This constructor can be used to set the schema name and the procedure name.
 It takes an argument of the type that is defined by the **TParameters** type parameter.
 It also takes a the schema name and procedure name as string as well as the object that represents the parameters.

-**PLEASE NOT THIS DOCUMENT IS STILL BEING UPDATED FOLLOWING AN API CHANGE FOR MULTIPLE RECORDSETS!**

 ### The most basic type of stored procedure
-The most basic type of stored procedure is one that has no parameters and returns no result. for example a stored procedure that just perform an action like purging some history, but does not take a parameter as it loads information from a configuration table and performs its action based upon that.
+The most basic type of stored procedure is one that has no parameters and returns no result.
+For example a stored procedure that just performs an action like purging some history, but does not take a parameter as it loads information from a configuration table and performs its action based upon that, and does not return any *ResultSet*, like below.

     CREATE PROCEDURE dbo.MostBasicStoredProcedure
     AS
     BEGIN
         -- Does some function here...
+        PRINT 'Some silent operation'
     END

-As the **StoredProcedureBase** expects two type parameters so we must provide a class for each, the framework provides to concrete classes that can be used when there is not return type and or no parameter type.
+As the **StoredProcedureBase** abstract class expects two type parameters if we wish to inherit from that we would have to provide a class for each.
+The framework already provides to concrete classes that can be used when there is not return type and or no parameter type.
 These both exist in the **Dibware.StoredProcedureFramework** namespace and are:

 #### NullStoredProcedureParameters
     /// <summary>
     /// An object that represents the absence of parameters